From Heaven, From Above, From God

 The proper way to understand how a phrase is used is to look at how the same phrase is used elsewhere.

 Of God & From God

-Being “of God” means to have God as your source spiritually.
-This is why all true believers are said to be “of God”.
-And the wicked are likewise said to be “of Satan”.
-This is not, of course, because they pre-existed as spirit beings with Satan, but because he is their spiritual father – their guide.
+Being “of God” means having God as your spiritual source.
+This is why all true believers are said to be “of God.”
+And the wicked are likewise said to be “of Satan.”
+This is not, of course, because they pre-existed as spirit beings with Satan, but because he is their spiritual leader – the source they are following.

 “He who is of God hears God’s words; therefore you do not hear, because you are not of God” (John 8:47).

 “We are of God.
 He who knows God hears us; he who is not of God does not hear us.
 By this we know the spirit of truth and the spirit of error” (1 John 4:6).

 “He who sins is of the devil, for the devil has sinned from the beginning.
 For this purpose the Son of God was manifested, that He might destroy the works of the devil” (1 John 3:8).

 Now, what the majority of the public never notice is the fact that Bible translators (most being Trinitarian publishers) have been inconsistent.
 When referring to Jesus, they will likely say that he is “from God,” but when referring to believers, they will suddenly translate the same Greek phrase as “of God.”
 But the Greek preposition “ek” from which “from” and “of” is translated (G1537) is most naturally understood as “from,” considering that the definition of the word revolves around the source of something.